ReadyResearchersTemplates/syllabus/README.md

 ##### Demo day presentation

-At roughly the one-quarter mark in the semester, students will give a "Demo Day" presentation.
+Over the course of two course periods, students will give individual "Demo Day" presentations.
 These presentations are focused on the _narrative_ of your project: its origin, uses, and overall impact.
 The purpose of this presentation is to convey a project's: